serranoarevalo/typescript-magic/README.md

-# Typescript Magic
+# Typescript Blockchain

-Learning Typescript by Example
+Making a blockchain with Typescript